I love to find out about individual lifestyle blogger journeys. In this blogger interview, I meet Eva from the Captain Bobcat blog.

 What do you find most challenging about blogging?

-That it’s a 24/7 job.
+That being a lifestyle blogger is a 24/7 job.
 Since I already have one being a SAHM parent of two children it’s very hard to find the space and time for everything .
 Another aspect of this is that you start to look at everything and everyone with the eye of the blogger.
 Constantly snapping photos (camera eye syndrome), thinking about new ideas and posts, all the social media and trying to solve technical stuff.

 What surprised you most about blogging?